-Composite materials are formed by the combination of two or more materials, which retain their respective characteristics when combined together, but their chemical mechanical properties are improved combination.
+Composite materials are formed by the combination of two or more materials, which retain their respective characteristics when combined together, but their chemical and mechanical properties are improved upon combination.
 "Two or more dissimilar materials when combined are stronger than that of Individual materials."
-Today, where in world market demands for product performance are ever increases, composite materials have proven to be effective in reducing cost and improve in Composites solve performance. problems; performance levels by development of many new materials.
+Today, where in world market demands for product performance are ever increases, composite materials have proven to be effective in cost and improve in performance.
+Composites solve problems; raise performance levels by development of many new materials.